jacobdweightman/jacobdweightman.github.io/_posts/2025-04-24-tag-systems.md

 which case we say that the tag system _diverges_ on the initial state.
 This one seems to be the trickiest to prove or reason about.
 For our example tag system, I _think_ it always either halts or loops, but I haven't been able to prove it yet.
-For an example of a system that can diverge, consider the following rules:
+For an example of a system that can diverge, consider the following tag
+system:

 $$
 \begin{cases}